WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 18: HOG features with different parameters</em>
 </p>

-As shown in figure 18, using smaller cells (4×4) makes the HOG more sensitive to fine texture and details.
-This is most visible on the image of the strawberry, where individual seeds are much more recognizable compared to HOG with other parameters.
+As shown in figure 18, using smaller cells (4×4) makes the HOG more sensitive to fine textures and details.
+This is most visible on the image of the strawberry, where individual seeds are much more recognizable compared to HOG features with other parameters.
+Smaller cells also improves the tiger image, revealing more fine fur detail.
 Larger cells (16×16) smooth local gradients and emphasize only the rough shape of the image.

 Block size has less impact than cell size, but tiny blocks (1×1) preserve more local contrast and are less robust to illumination/contrast changes, while large blocks (4×4 cells) normalize gradients across a wider area, improving robustness to illumination/contrast changes, but slightly smooths local variation.

-The amount of orientation also doens't have the same impact as cell size, but fewer orientation bins (6) give more compact, coarse angle coding that highlights major contours, while many bins (18) capture subtle angle changes but can add redundancy/noise.
+The amount of orientation also does not have the same impact as cell size, but fewer orientation bins (6) give more compact, coarse angle coding that highlights major contours, while many bins (18) capture subtle angle changes but can add redundancy/noise.

 <div style="page-break-after: always;"></div>